Neotel officially Gets Liquid Telecom Group Colours, New Management To be Announced Soon

 Group CEO Nic Rudnick said this marks a “completely new start for the company in virtually every way”.

-Through substantial new capital from Liquid Telecom, which is a subsidiary of Econet Global, a revitalized Neotel will appear on the South African market with considerably improved service offerings for enterprises and consumers.
+Through substantial new capital from Liquid Telecom, which is a subsidiary of Econet Global, a revitalized Neotel will appear on the South African market with considerably improved service offerings for enterprises an

 Rudnick said overhauling the Neotel brand is important, but only because it is indicative of what is happening elsewhere in the organisation and is not just an exercise in flag-changing.

 A new CFO, who has been appointed from within the group, will be announced in the next couple of weeks.Since 2015, Neotel has been without a permanent chief executive or chief financial officer.

 “He is just fantastically skilled and he will make an enormous difference in making sure the investments we are going to be making are done in a very cost-effective way.”

 Rudnick says the new blood will bring fresh ideas and be able to implement international best practices.
 He is confident the new leadership vision will be able to build up the new company going forward.